Skip to main content

 Application of the controls in this standard will contribute to the reduction of identity theft, entity information (account) takeover, and therefore the impacts that result.

-This standard is effective from 1 March 2021.
+This standard is effective from 1 October 2024 and replaces the earlier version.

-It replaces part of the Evidence of Identity (EOI) Standard Version 2.0 — Dec 2009, in particular the requirements outlined in Table 8 of the EOI Standard relating to Object C — Presenter ‘links’ to identity.
+The Information Assurance Standard is an evolution of part of the Evidence of Identity (EOI) Standard Version 2.0 – December 2009, in particular the requirements outlined in Table 8 of the EOI Standard relating to Object C – Presenter ‘links’ to identity.

 Scope

-This standard applies whenever an association is established between an Entity and Entity Information, and/or an Entity and an Authenticator, whether during enrolment or a subsequent transaction.
+This standard applies whenever an association is established between an Entity and Entity Information, whether during enrolment or a subsequent transaction.

 Entity Binding can be undertaken at various times over the life of the Entity Information, not just at enrolment.
 For example: